 The hiring process and selection in a small business scenario should be effective.
 The leader should possess the proper interview skills to hire the right group of people for the job.

-He should come to the interview with a clear understanding of the skillset and character type while looking for that perfect candidate.
+He should come to the interview with a clear understanding of the skillset and character type while looking for the perfect candidate.
 Here are some tips on how to ensure that the best candidates are getting hired.

 “Investing in yourself is the best investment you will ever make.
 It will not only improve your life; it will improve the lives of all those around you.” – Robin Sharma, Leadership Expert.